groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

 ---------------------------------------------------------------------------------------------------------------------
 WSClient.safe_handle(self, message)

 Handles it with self.handle, which is specified on construction, catching errors.
   Parameters:
-    message: The string-valued message from the websocket server.
+    message: String-valued message from the websocket server.
   Returns:
     The None.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.network.ws_client.WSClient.heartbeat: